Managing bowel problems caused by pancreatic cancer

 Bowel problems may include:

-Some people also get problems such as wind, bloating, and need to empty their bowels urgently, especially after eating.
+Some people also get problems such as wind, bloating, and needing to poo urgently, especially after eating.
 These can be caused by problems digesting food.

 Bowel problems can also be a symptom of pancreatic cancer before it’s diagnosed.
 Read more about symptoms.

-Constipation (when you find it hard to poo) can be a side effect of some treatments.
-For example, opioid painkillers like morphine can cause constipation.
-Not moving around much, not eating much, and dehydration, may also make constipation more likely.
-Constipation can be very uncomfortable, and can cause bloating and sickness.
+Constipation (when you find it hard to poo) can happen for a few reasons.
+It can be a side effect of some treatments, including opioid painkillers like morphine.
+Not moving around much, not eating much, and dehydration may also make constipation more likely.
+Constipation can be very uncomfortable, and can cause bloating and tummy pain.

 Diarrhoea (runny poo) can be caused by problems digesting food, an infection or some types of chemotherapy.
-If the diarrhoea is caused by problems digesting food, taking pancreatic enzymes can help.
-Find tips for managing diarrhoea.
+If the diarrhoea is caused by problems digesting food, pancreatic enzyme replacement therapy can help.
+Read tips for managing diarrhoea.

-Some people have ongoing diarrhoea that isn’t helped by enzymes.
-If you have diarrhoea that isn’t getting better, you may have bile acid diarrhoea – which can happen if there is too much bile in the intestine.
-Or you may have small intestinal bacterial overgrowth (SIBO), which is caused by having too much bacteria in the intestines.
+If you have diarrhoea and pancreatic enzymes are not helping, there could be another cause.
+You may have bile acid diarrhoea, which can happen if there is too much bile in the intestine.
+Or you may have small intestinal bacterial overgrowth (SIBO).
+This is caused by having too much bacteria in the intestines.

 Speak to the doctor, nurse or GP if your diarrhoea isn’t getting better.
 You may need to see a gastroenterology team, who are experts in problems with the stomach and intestines.
-There are tests that can be done to check for bile acid diarrhoea and SIBO, and medicines to treat them.
+There are tests to check for bile acid diarrhoea, SIBO, or other causes of diarrhoea, and ways to treat them.

 What is dehydration?

 Dehydration happens when the body loses more water than it takes in.
-It might happen if you are sick a lot and can’t keep down any food or water, or if you have diarrhoea (runny poo).
+It might happen if you have diarrhoea, or if you are sick a lot and can’t keep down any food or water.

 If you have any signs of dehydration, tell your doctor or nurse as soon as possible.
-Dehydration needs to be treated to make sure it doesn’t become a serious problem.
+Dehydration needs to be treated to prevent serious problems.
 Dehydration may be more serious if someone has diabetes.

 Questions about bowel problems?